ASICS Novablast 6: India Release Date, Price & What to Expect

 Frequently Asked Questions — ASICS Novablast 6 India

-The ASICS Novablast 6 is expected to launch globally in July 2026, based on multiple industry sources and ASICS’s shift to an 18-month product lifecycle for the Novablast series.
-An India launch typically follows the global release by 2–4 weeks, putting the expected India availability at late July to early August 2026.
-No official announcement has been made by ASICS India as of April 2026.
-This page will be updated the moment any official confirmation arrives.
+The ASICS Novablast 6 launches globally on July 1, 2026, confirmed by ASICS on May 29, 2026.
+ASICS India typically follows global releases within 2–4 weeks, putting the expected India availability at late July to early August 2026.
+No India-specific launch date or INR pricing has been announced as of June 2026.
+This page will update the moment ASICS India confirms details.

-When the Novablast 6 launches, it will be available through ASICS India’s official website (asics.co.in), Amazon India, Decathlon India, and specialty running stores like Runners High and SportsStation.
+When the Novablast 6 launches in India, it will be available through ASICS India’s official website (asics.co.in), Amazon India, Decathlon India, and specialty running stores like Runners High and SportsStation.
 Amazon India and the official ASICS website typically offer the widest size and colorway selection at launch.
-We will add direct purchase links to this page as soon as the shoe is available.
+We will add direct purchase links to this page as soon as the shoe is available in India.

 Affiliate disclosure: FatMarathoner.com participates in the Amazon India affiliate programme.
 If you purchase through links on this page, we may earn a small commission at no extra cost to you.
-This does not influence our editorial assessments. · Spec status key: Confirmed = officially announced by ASICS · Leaked = from credible prototype sources · Estimated = based on historical patterns and industry analysis.
+This does not influence our editorial assessments. · Spec status key: Confirmed = officially announced by ASICS · Estimated = based on historical patterns, global pricing and industry analysis.
+India pricing is estimated until ASICS India announces officially.

 Leave a Comment